IshmaelRogers/Localization/MonteCarlo/Readme.md

 Mixture-MCL works well if the sample set size is small (i.e 50 samples) it recovers faster from robot kidnapping than any previous variation of MCL.
 It also works well when sensor models are too narrow for regular MCL.

-Mixtrue-MCL is uniforly superior to regular MCL and particle filters.
+Mixtrue-MCL is uniformly superior to regular MCL and particle filters.

 Key disadvantage- a sensor model that permits fast sampling of poses is required!
 Model is not always able to be trivally obtained.